 Overview of State Policy Activity

 Ed Prep Matters is pleased to bring you this special feature on state policy and AACTE state chapter activity.
-For a summary of the year prior to June, see this article.
+For prior monthly recap articles, browse the “State Directions” section of the blog.

 2016 began with some clear themes for state education policy showcased in governors’ State of the State Addresses.
 According to a report from the Education Commission of the States (ECS), the following issues topped the governors’ lists:

 In August, the Advisory Council of State Representatives (ACSR), the governing body of AACTE’s state chapters, released a set of state policy statements to enhance educator preparation.
 The statements represent the priorities of more than 1,100 educator preparation providers nationwide.
 AACTE created a customizable template in which state chapters can adapt the statements to meet their state and local needs.